How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Panretinal

-covers the entire surface, except for the center, is used for extensive detachment;
+covers the entire surface except the center, used for extensive detachment;

-coagulation takes place in distant sectors, is used at an increased risk of detachment for prevention;
+coagulation takes place in distant sectors and is used for prevention at an increased risk of detachment;

 Focal